aitrenches/HFDLSP/docs/faqs.md

 ## General Usage

 ### Q1: What is the primary purpose of this application?
-**A:** The application is designed to provide answers from the `HotpotQADataset` based on user-submitted questions.
+**A:** The application is designed to provide answers from the `HuggingFaceDataset` based on user-submitted questions.
 It's a tool for querying a dataset to retrieve specific information related to question-answering tasks.

 ### Q2: How do I submit a question to the application?
-**A:** Questions can be submitted through the application's user interface, typically through a search bar or query field.
+**A:** Questions can be submitted through the application's user interface, typically through an API.
 Enter your question and submit it to receive an answer.

 ### Q3: Is there a limit to the number of questions I can ask?
 **A:** Generally, there is no set limit.
 However, usage may be subject to fair use policies to ensure stable performance for all users.